autifyhq/autify-javascript-snippets/content/en/snippets/mouse/mouseover.md

 ie_support: true
 ---

+Fire mouseover event on an element.
+Use this snippet when a hover step cannot be recorded for some reason.

 Note: A element does not listen to mouseover event.
 Please make sure the what event listen to with Developer Tools.

 https://developers.google.com/web/updates/2015/05/easily-jump-to-event-listeners